jerryliangxia/jerryliangxia.github.io/_posts/2022-08-22-my-internship-at-unity.markdown

     <img src ="../images/unity/interns-bbq.jpg" style="max-width: 500px; padding:10px;" />
 </p>

 This ends my post.
-I had such a great time at Unity, and raise a glass to everyone I've met and grown from there.
+I had such a great time at Unity, and raise a toast to everyone I've met and grown from there.
 Thanks for such an amazing summer, and teaching me so much about what it is to enjoy yourself at work, and with others.

 Thanks so much for reading!
 Until the next one :)